taverianov/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_components/README.md

 :::

-#### Excluding files
+#### Excluding Files

-To exclude files and directories from CageFS, edit file:
+To exclude files and directories from CageFS, create a file with the <span class="notranslate">`.black.list`</span> extension inside the <span class="notranslate">`/etc/cagefs/`</span> directory.
-<span class="notranslate">`/etc/cagefs/custom.black.list`</span>
-And add files or directories in there, one per line.
+List the files or directories to exclude, one per line.

-Execute the following command to apply changes:
+Run the following command to apply the changes:
 <div class="notranslate">

 ```